ViktarTolstsik/viktartolstsik.github.io/index.md

-# Welcome to the Octocat’s homepage!
+# Welcome to the homepage!
 ## Feel free to bookmark this to keep an eye on my project updates

 You can use the [editor on GitHub](https://github.com/ViktarTolstsik/viktartolstsik.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.